Table of Contents

 A month ago, we had a chance to look into the cheapest tempered glass pc case DEEPCOOL Matrexx 30.
 Today, we are checking one more budget tempered glass chasey from a DEEPCOOL.
 This time it’s an ATX case called E-Shield.
 I know some of you missed an unboxing video of Matrexx 30 so please check at the bottom of this post.
 Since it’s no-brainer 23 EUR tempered glass chasey.
 Also, if you are interested in similar content, be sure to subscribe to my Youtube channel so you do not miss upcoming videos.
 And let’s get started!

-The case itself is 438 mm long, 210mm width and 477mm tall.
-A front of the case is a perforated plastic with a DEEPCOOL logo at the bottom as well as a room for your cd/DVD drive.
+The case itself is 438 mm long, 210mm wide, and 477mm tall.
+The front of the case is a perforated plastic with a DEEPCOOL logo at the bottom as well as a room for your cd/DVD drive.
 It’s semi-transparent in case you plan to use RGB fans at the front.

 Side pannel is fully solid, without any ridge, but as you are about to see, later on, you will have plenty of space for your cable management.